-Judgments Clerk), marked as such, shall be submitted to Chambers at the time the papers are served or filed, in accordance with the Southern District of New York's policies regarding mail deliveries.
-In any expedited proceeding, parties shall ensure that courtesy copies are delivered in a manner that enables their timely consideration by the Court (e.g., by hand delivery or fax to Chambers).
+- D. Docketing, Scheduling, and Calendar Matters.
+For routine inquiries concerning scheduling or calendar matters, call Chambers between 9:00 a.m. and 5:00 p.m. at (212) 805-6374 and ask for the law clerk responsible for the case. - E. Courtesy Copies.
+One courtesy hard copy of all motion papers and pleadings marked as such, shall be submitted to Chambers at the time the papers are served or filed, in accordance with the Southern District of New York's policies regarding mail deliveries.
+In any expedited proceeding, parties shall ensure that courtesy copies are delivered in a manner that enables their timely consideration by the Court (e.g., by hand delivery (with permission) or fax to Chambers). - F. Hand Deliveries.
+Please email or call Chambers to obtain advance permission from the Court to hand-deliver documents, including courtesy copies. - G. Extensions/Adjournments.

-F. Extensions/Adjournments.
 A request for an extension of time within which to make a submission to the Court or for an adjournment of a conference or to excuse an appearance with the Court must be made in writing and received in Chambers not less than two business days before the scheduled time.
 Each request must include the number and disposition of any prior request(s) for an extension or adjournment and state whether opposing counsel consents to the extension or adjournment.
 If opposing counsel does not consent, the reason(s) must be provided.
 If the requested extension or adjournment affects any other scheduled dates set forth in a Court-approved Case Management Plan or Scheduling Order, a proposed Revised Case Management Plan or revised Scheduling Order must be attached for the Court's review and approval.
-The party requesting an extension or adjournment shall be responsible for notifying all other parties of the Court's disposition of the request.
+The party requesting an extension or adjournment shall be responsible for notifying all other parties of the Court's disposition of the request. - H. Urgent Matters.
+For urgent matters requiring immediate attention, parties are directed to send an email to Chambers with "URGENT" in the subject line.
+Please include in the body of the email the case name and docket number, the nature of the issue, and a telephone number where the party (and any other relevant parties) can be reached.